top of page

 Transition to sustainable transport

 The market for sustainable transport is saturated by private cars.
-Providing new transport services currently involves a transition period during which they exist at the same time as the cars they are intended to replace.
+Providing new transport services currently involves a transition period during which they co-exist with the cars they are intended to replace.

 Costs are increased during this transition, creating a barrier to change.
 350 million cars in Europe cost over 1.4 trillion euros per year, making it impossible for the market to respond in a balanced way to any new services.
-P2P MaaS addresses this fundamental problem, allowing passenger transport to become sustainable in a shared and circular economy
+By forming Transport Groups, users and providers can establish supply and demand online, before changes are made on the ground.
+They can then 'trade-in' their combined private cars for a combination of alternatives that meet the same needs.
+This avoids paying for both private cars and sustainable alternatives at the same time.
+Transport Groups are Decentralise Autonomous Organisations (DAO) that allow users and providers to co-own and govern the development of new transport services in a sustainable, shared and circular economy

 Web3 for passenger transport